JuzerShakir/Logistic_Regression/README.md

 <p align = 'center'><img src = 'Formulas/discrete_value_2.PNG'></p><br>

 ## Decision Boundary
-The decision boundary is the line that separates the area where `y=1` and where `y=0`.
+The decision boundary is the line that separates the area of `y=1` and `y=0`.
 It is created by our hypothesis function.

 ### Linear Decision Boundary
 For example : if<br>